gvwilson/thirdbit/src/fiction/iffy/index.md

 but I think she just wanted to be with Georgia."

-"I tried to disable the guard robots, but some of them are still loose in the auxiliary tunnels."
+"I tried to disable the guard robots, but some of them are still loose in the tunnels."
 The voice paused.
 I know we all agreed that the project needed a failsafe, but I never thought we'd need it.